Mental Health Advocacy Through Lived Experience

 This project holds reflections on choosing a quieter life, outgrowing old versions of yourself, and learning how to stand fully on your own—without apology.

-BOOKS & PUBLICATIONS
+OTHER BOOKS & PUBLICATIONS

 These books were written across different seasons of my life.